MatijaOsojnik/MatijaOsojnik/README.md

 <br />

-My name's Matija Osojnik and I'm a Web Developer/Designer.
-I'm from Slovenia, living in Velenje and I'm currently working on a bunch of different projects.
+My name's Matija Osojnik and I'm a Full-stack developer working primarily in ReactJS / RubyOnRails.
+I'm from Slovenia, living in Maribor and I'm currently working on a bunch of different projects.

 ## 💻 Technologies